 The management of this Virtual hardware is the headache of the infrastructure layer service provider.
 Thus additional human resources who manage IT infrastructure may not be required in-house.

 The platform layer provides databases, queues, temporary storages, etc, which can be used by application developers to develop software which can run on the cloud.
 Thus the underlying complexity of buying and managing hardware and software can be removed.
-Microsoft Azure & Google App Engine provide a platform layer offering which will automatically scale with the application’s requirement of databases, queues etc. Thus small business and start-ups who have limited budget and resources can use such an offering to their advantage.
+Microsoft Azure & Google App Engine provides a platform layer offering which will automatically scale with the application’s requirement of databases, queues, etc. Thus small businesses and start-ups who have limited budgets and resources can use such an offering to their advantage.
 Also because of its pay as you go mechanism, it allows for the cost to be spread over a period of time.

 Finally, the Application layer is a way to get on-demand software.
 This software can be any of the business requirements which the business might have: CRM, ERP, HRM, Accounting, etc. Instead of developing this or installing it on the system, the software can be got on demand.
 Even the cost of maintaining the software is provided by the service provider.